anna099/hegel/introduction/2-preface.md

 claiming that *negativity*, which has been established as central to subjectivity, *is also central to substance itself*.
-That is to say, substantial reality itself involves self-othering, involves its own negation, and is inherently a *development* and a process.
-As such, 'substance is subject' is permissible as a 'first principle' precisely because it is an *anti*-principle;
-to equate substance (what *is*) with subject (what is *becoming*, in and through what it is *not*) is to avoid the rigidity of propositional first principles.
+That is to say, substantial reality itself involves self-othering, involves its own negation, and is inherently a *development* and a process: 'the true is not an *original unity* as such ... it is the coming-to-be of itself'.[^47] As such, 'substance is subject' is permissible as a 'first principle' precisely because it is an *anti*-principle; to equate substance (what *is*) with subject (what is *becoming*, in and through what it is *not*) is to avoid the rigidity of propositional first principles.
 To understand exactly *how* substance is subject can never be done in a proposition; it 'must be justified through the presentation of the system', as Hegel writes.
 The *Phenomenology* will thus show the inherence of negativity within reality, the process through which things *become*.

+This reading can be pushed even further, however.
+Not only does 'substance as subject' imply that substantial reality is developmental and processive, but that it is also *permanently incomplete*, just as the subject is.
+The *Phenomenology* will show that the self-conscious subject never reaches complete satisfaction in its self-awareness.
+The threat of the Other is always there, the subject can always be undermined, and so on, and it is the *very nature* of subjectivity to live with this inconsistency.[^48] As such, to recognise 'substance as subject' is to recognise the impossibility for substance to be stable and identical with itself.
+As Slavoj Žižek explains, this is the most direct way that Hegel distances himself from the subject-focused idealists like
+Fichte: 'the subject does not come first, it is not a new name for the One which grounds all, but the name for the inner impossibility or self-blockage of the One.'[^49]

+For this reason, there is no 'clean beginning' to philosophy, like Spinoza's definitions, Fichte's self-positing I, or Jacobi's *salto mortale*.
+The drive to begin one's philosophy with a certainty free of error *is itself* an error, because 'error' and 'falsehood', typically regarded as exclusive to the domain of subjectivity, are built into the *substance* of reality itself.[^50] As Žižek goes on to say:

+> At its most elementary, the Real [i.e. substantial reality, the Absolute] is
+> non-identity itself: the impossibility for X to be(come) "fully itself."
+The
+> Real is not the external intruder or obstacle preventing the realization of
+> X's identity with itself, but the absolutely immanent impossibility of this
+> identity.
+It is not that X cannot fully realize itself as X because an
+> external obstacle hinders it -- the impossibility comes first, and the
+> external obstacle ultimately just materializes this impossibility.
+As such,
+> the Real is opaque, inaccessible, out of reach, *and* undeniable, impossible
+> to by-pass or remove -- in it, lack and surplus coincide.[^51]

+Of course, as Hegel has himself pointed out, the real insight of this idea must be justified and demonstrated through the presentation of his whole system.
+The idea of a universe that is *at its heart* incomplete is one that will (hopefully) become more plausible to us as the *Phenomenology* progresses.

+#### Dialectical Thinking {#dial}

+At this point, we are left with the question: how is the development of the *Phenomenology* -- the 'voyage of discovery', as Hegel called it -- supposed to progress?
+What makes it move?
+Deep into his long preface, Hegel finally gives us some answers, by distinguishing ordinary 'argumentative thinking' [*Räsonnement*] with his own 'conceptual thinking' [*begreifende Denken*].[^52] The conceptual thinker, he claims, submerges their thought 'into the immanent rhythm of the concept.'[^53] This is Hegel's rather opaque way of saying that conceptual thought, rather than trying to *represent* its object and to develop this representation when it sees fit, instead recognises its object as containing development *within it*, and gives itself over to this development.
+In other words, conceptual thought is the kind of thinking that comprehends substance as subject.

+Hegel clarifies what he means by further distinguishing conceptual thinking from argumentative thinking.
+Typically, he claims, argumentative thinking is 'merely *negative*'.[^54] It tells us what is false, but doesn't tell us how to get towards the truth.
+In this regard, the argumentative thinker is akin to the person in a childish argument who, when presented with an idea, simply says 'no!' and offers no correction or alternative.
+This is an empty negation which is simply imposed on the content of discussion by the thinker: when presented with any thoughtful idea, argumentative thinking only 'knows how to refute it and reduce it to nothing.'
+In conceptual thinking, on the other hand, negativity is not imposed by the thinker but, instead, 'the negative belongs to the content itself.'
+This allows for what Hegel calls a *determinate negation*.

+Determinate negativity is not arbitrarily applied by a thinker; rather, it belongs to a thing (or a situation, or whatever else) and plays a *positive* role in determining what that thing is.
+It is a negation 'with a positive content', as Hegel puts it.[^55] As an example of this, consider two atheists.
+One was raised as a Muslim, and came to reject their theistic upbringing; the other was raised in a Catholic setting, which they also came to reject.
+While both of these people are atheists, their atheism is different because of what it rejects (what it *negates*): to be a 'non-Muslim atheist' involves a different set of (non-)beliefs to being a 'non-Catholic atheist'.
+The negative 'non-' in the identities of the two individuals plays a *positive* role in defining who they are.
+Another example of determinate negativity is given by Alenka Zupančič, based on a joke from Ernst Lubitsch's film *Ninotchka*:

+> A guy goes into a restaurant and says to the waiter: "Coffee without cream,
+> please."
+The waiter replies: "I'm sorry, sir, but we're out of cream.
+Could it
+> be without milk?"
+The waiter's response introduces an additional, paradoxical
+> spectral entity in the very dimension of negativity.
+The presupposition of his
+> response is that "without" something actually means "with the lack of
+> something," or with-without something.[^56]

+For conceptual thinking to be able to grasp determinate negation is of great importance since, as noted above, *all* determination for Hegel -- that is, all particularities and qualities of an object -- is made possible through negativity.[^57] For this reason, only conceptual thinking can carry actual, positive content; and it does so by negativity and development in the very thing it is thinking about.
+This is what makes Hegel's work **dialectical**.
+Despite what many misconceptions and misrepresentations would have us believe, 'dialectics' is not a readymade method which can be applied universally to any problem of philosophy.
+There is no 'monotonous trick that could be learned and repeated' in Hegel's work, Richard Kroner insists.[^58] Rather, philosophy is dialectical when thinking refuses to trail behind its objects, desperately shuffling propositions and predicates in an attempt to grasp a reality that is constantly changing.